 Dress Code

 Students are to wear appropriate clothing to school and school-sponsored activities.
 Clothing or grooming styles that are offensive, indecent, or disrupt the educational process will not be allowed.
-Headgear (hats, bandanas, visors, etc) must be removed when entering the building.
+Headgear (hats, bandanas, visors, etc.) must be removed when entering the building.
 For the health and safety of all students, coats and jackets are not to be worn during school hours.
 Any clothing which advertises or supports violence, alcohol, drugs, sexual activity, tobacco, or profanity may not be worn.
 Non-acceptable clothing includes gang symbols, exposed midriffs, bare backs, spaghetti straps.
 Shorts must have a minimum inseam of 4 inches.
 Dresses and skirts should be within finger length when arms are at your sides.
 Students wearing non-acceptable clothing will be required to change before continuing attendance in school.
 Writing on yourself or others or allowing others to do so will result in the removal of body graffiti under supervision of school personnel.

 Gum Chewing